 Greece pushes back migrants after Turkish border 'onslaught'

-Turkey said on Thursday it will no longer contain hundreds of thousands of asylum seekers after an airstrike on war-ravaged Idlib in neighboring Syria killed 33 Turkish soldiers.
-Almost immediately, convoys of people appeared heading towards the land and sea borders of Greece, which was a primary gateway for hundreds of thousands of asylum seekers into Europe in 2015 and 2016.
+Turkey said on Thursday it would no longer contain hundreds of thousands of asylum seekers after an airstrike on Idlib in neighboring Syria killed 33 Turkish soldiers.
+Convoys of people appeared heading towards the land and sea borders of Greece, which was a primary gateway for hundreds of thousands of asylum seekers into Europe in 2015 and 2016.

 "They (the migrants) didn't come here on their own.
 They are being sent away and being used by (our) neighbor, Turkey," Greek Public Order Minister Michalis Chrysohoidis told reporters.
-"Greece yesterday faced an organised, mass and illegal attempt to violate its borders and it withstood this attempt," government spokesman Stelios Petsas told reporters, referring to the build-up of migrants which started on Friday.
+Government spokesman Stelios Petsas, referring to the build-up of migrants which started on Friday, said: "Greece yesterday faced an organised, mass and illegal attempt to violate its borders and it withstood this attempt."

 'TITANIC EFFORT'

-Turkish President Tayyip Erdogan said on Saturday that some 18,000 migrants had crossed borders from Turkey into Europe.
-Speaking in Istanbul, he did not immediately provide evidence for the number but said it would rise.
-Bulgaria, which also shares a border with Turkey, said it had seen no migrant inflows.
+Turkish President Tayyip Erdogan said on Saturday some 18,000 migrants had crossed from Turkey into Europe.
+Speaking in Istanbul, he did not provide evidence for the number but said it would rise.
+Bulgaria said it had seen no migrant inflows.

-"Today is good," said Shir Agha, 30 in broken English.
-"Before, Erdogan people, police problem," he said.
+A group of Afghans with children waded across fast-moving waters of the Evros river and took refuge in a chapel.
+They crossed into Greece on Friday morning.
+"Today is good," Shir Agha, 30, said in broken English.

 Their shoes were caked in mud.
-It had rained heavily the night before, and by early morning, temperatures were close to freezing.
-Greece had already said on Thursday it would tighten border controls to prevent coronavirus reaching its Aegean islands, where thousands of migrants are living in poor conditions.
+Temperatures were close to freezing.
+Greece had already said it would tighten border controls to prevent coronavirus reaching its Aegean islands, where thousands of migrants are living in poor conditions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)